PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 Ok, let's start with the good stuff.
 You need to hire an accountant.
 Specifically, you need [Fondo](https://www.tryfondo.com/).
 They will handle:

-- _Bookkeeping_ - this means they record all money that goes in and out of your company in QuickBooks and assign it to the right place (e.g. marketing, hosting etc.)
+- _Bookkeeping_ - this means they record all money that goes in and out of your company in QuickBooks and assign it to the right place, such as marketing, hosting etc.
 - _Financial reports_ - monthly, quarterly, and annual financial reports.
 More on these in a minute.
 - _Tax filings_ - there are a myriad of state and federal taxes to pay.
 You _will_ forget the deadlines.
 Don't do this yourself - the fines are brutal if you are late.
 - _Tax credits_ - exciting bonus money the government gives back to you if you fill out enough forms.
 Pay Fondo a commission and they will do it for you - it's basically free money.